FreddyMSchubert/42_Philosophers/README.md

 # Approach

 ![Deadlock - this is what we gotta prevent.](https://github.com/FreddyMSchubert/42_Philosophers/blob/master/assets/bruh.png "Deadlock - this is what we gotta prevent.")

+> ⬆ DEADLOCK - this is what we have to prevent.
+This does no longer occur in the project in it's current state.

 Granted a baseline functional setup with philos and forks not doing anything unexpected, here's the potential pitfalls: